telehash/TMesh/TMesh.md

 ### INIT Epochs

 An `INIT` epoch only follows a `SYNC` and is generated from the information included in it.
 The header is from the sync knock and the footer combines the 4 byte seed from the sync knock with 4 bytes determined by the recipient depending on the current context between the motes.
-The IV used for this epoch is always carried from the received sync knock.

 These are always private to two motes and are used for both transmit and receive between them.
 The window sequence always starts at `1` since the epoch is the result of a `SYNC` and the first knock is always an accept knock that signals the acceptance of a new `INIT`.
 The accept knock payload depends on the context, when discoverability is enabled it will contain the Cipher Set Key bytes padded with zeros, and during mesh synchronization it will be all 0xFF bytes.